zumbov2/walkalytics/README.md

 # Walkalytics
 This R package is an interface to the [Walkalytics API](https://dev.walkalytics.com) that calculates the walking isochrone for a source location based on map data.
 To get an API key, you need to register at https://dev.walkalytics.com/signin.
 With the free starter account, you can make up to 100 calls a week to the API.
-More information can be found [here](https://www.walkalytics.com).
+More information (geographical availability of the service etc.) can be found [here](https://www.walkalytics.com).

 ## Installation
 Install the package with: